andresrolo123/sanitasTest/README.md

 ```

 # Could we improve it?
 Definitly yes!
-We could add different tests (mutation, ITs, more UTs), validations and more.
+We could add different tests (mutation, ITs, more UTs), validations, implement persistence layer and more.
 We could discuss it